-You will need to serve a party wall notice if you are planning to carry out building works that fall within the act - building works involving a party wall, including building against a party wall, works to or involving a party wall structure, a party wall fence OR you are going to be building on or directly adjacent to the boundary OR you are going to be excavating with 3 or 6 metres a hole, trench or otherwise that will be deeper at any point than the lowest point of a neighbours property, you have a legal obligation to serve notice on the affected building owner.
+You will need to serve a party wall notice if you are planning to carry out building works that fall within the act.
+This includes building works involving a party wall such as building against a party wall and works to or involving a party wall structure or a party wall fence.
+If you are going to be building on or directly adjacent to the boundary OR you are going to be excavating with 3 or 6 metres a hole, trench or otherwise that will be deeper at any point than the lowest point of a neighbours property, you have a legal obligation to serve notice on the affected building owner.

 What happens if I don't serve a party wall notice?
 Failure to serve a party wall notice could render your building works unlawful and open you up to costly legal proceedings that are also likely to substantially delay your building works.
 Sometimes the simplest of jobs can go wrong having severe consequences to neighbouring properties, in which case you will want to have satisfied your legal obligations and ensured that your contractor has in place adequate insurance.

 By following the party wall act, you will not only ensure your project is legal but you will avoid costly and time consuming legal proceedings in the case of the all too common issues that can arise when carrying out building works.

 How much will a Party Wall Notice cost?

 The cost of serving a party wall notice, sometimes referred to as a party wall act letter, can vary drastically.
 However, with serving party wall notices there are two costs that one should factor - the initial cost of serving the notice and the cost of serving an invalid notice, should a problem arise, which should be considered in unison prior to deciding which is most economical.